groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/field/_index.md

 ```

-Default field text is "Show Time As".
+Represents the "Show Time As" field.

 ### SPOUSE_PARTNER {#SPOUSE-PARTNER}
 ```